homelab-alpha/docs/content/docs/docker/compose-information/uptime-kuma-beta.info.md

 - **services**: Defines services to be deployed.
 - **uptime-kuma-beta_db**: The service for the MySQL database.
+  - **deploy: "resources"**: Configuration for managing compute resource usage.
+    - **Limits: "memory"**: Caps memory usage at 1 GB.
+    - **Reservations: "memory"**: Reserves 1 GB of memory for the container.
   - **restart: unless-stopped**: Ensures the container restarts unless it is explicitly stopped.
   - **logging**: Configures logging for the container.